Half day excursion

 Fom May to October you have the opportunity to participate in this marvellous excursion to see dolphins in the sea, together with the stunning sunrise in the

 We begin our excursion enjoying the sunrise from our boat and watching as the sky illuminates with brilliant colours on

 On the return trip you can enjoy breakfast aboard the boat with pastries, toast, ham, cheese, butter, marmalade, coffee, tea and juice.

-The tour lasts approximately 3-3,5 hours and the boat departs from the Port of Alcudia at around 06:00.
+The tour lasts approximately 3-3.5 hours and the boat departs from the Port of Alcudia at around 06:00.
 (Please note, the departure time may be slightly different depending on the time of the sunrise).

 Once you have made your reservation we will send you an email with the details of the reservation and then later another email with the exact departure time and the closest pier to your hotel.

 Showing 1 customer reviews for Alcudia Dolphin Watching and Sunrise Boat Trip